HCL-TECH-SOFTWARE/domino-keep-docs/docs/introduction/quickstart.md

 ## A few phrases you should know

-- A database exposed on the API is refered to as a **scope**.
+- A database exposed on the API is referred to as a **scope**.
 The exposure happens through an entry in KEEP's configuration database by an administrator with `Editor` access there.
 The scope gets used in the URLs as `?dataSource=[scopename]`.
 Scopes for databases are lowercase only
-- The shape of data available is refered to as a **schema**.
+- The shape of data available is referred to as a **schema**.
 The schema is an json file in the design resources of the database.
 It gets created by a developer with `Designer` access to the NSF
 - A **KEEP Application** is an [OAuth](https://oauth.net/) compatible definition of a `client_id` and a `client_secret` as well as the list of permitted scopes
 - A **scope** points to a **schema** that is contained in a database.
 A database can have [**multiple schemas**](../assets/images/KeepSchemaToApp.png) for different use cases and a **schema** can be pointed to by **more than one scope**